YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Also send your medication list, diagnosis list, bleeding history, liver or spleen history, infection history, and any hematology or internal medicine notes.
 If your doctor has cleared elective surgery, written clearance is much more useful than a vague verbal statement.

 For international patients, this review should happen before flights are finalized when possible.
-The article on how many days to stay in Turkey for a hair transplant is useful for planning, but medical clearance comes before travel logistics.
+How long you need to stay in Turkey after a hair transplant can help with logistics, but medical clearance comes before travel planning.

 Can prednisone, methotrexate, or biologics affect platelets?

 They can affect the decision, but not all in the same way.
-Some patients with immune thrombocytopenia may have used steroids such as prednisone to raise platelets.
-Other patients take methotrexate or biologics for autoimmune or inflammatory disease, and their blood tests may be monitored because of the medicine or the illness itself.
+Some people with immune thrombocytopenia may have used steroids such as prednisone to raise platelets.
+Others take methotrexate or biologics for autoimmune or inflammatory disease, and their blood tests may be monitored because of the medicine or the illness itself.

 If you take methotrexate before a hair transplant or Humira or another biologic before a hair transplant, the platelet count has to be judged together with disease activity, infection risk, blood tests, specialist advice, and scalp condition.

 It can.
-Platelet count may be relevant to PRP because PRP treatment for hair loss depends on concentrating platelets from the patient’s own blood.
-A low platelet count does not by itself mean PRP has no role, but it should make the clinic more careful about expectations and medical suitability.
+Platelet count may be relevant to PRP because PRP treatment for hair loss depends on concentrating platelets from your own blood.
+A low platelet count does not by itself mean PRP has no role, but PRP is not a way to solve a platelet safety problem before surgery.
+It should make the clinic more careful about expectations and medical suitability.

 For graft planning, the main issue is not that low platelets damage grafts directly.
 The concern is bleeding control, visibility during implantation, clot quality, swelling, bruising, and whether the procedure should be smaller, delayed, or avoided until the medical cause is clear.